seven-hills-technology/seven-hills-technology.github.io/index.md

 </section>
 <div class="sh-band-flair dark-top"></div>
 <section class="sh-dark-band">
-    <h1 id="mission-title" class="sh-fade-in">Technical Expertise Meets Creativity</h1>
+    <h2 id="mission-title" class="sh-fade-in">Technical Expertise Meets Creativity</h2>
     <div class="sh-city-outline">
         {% include city.html %}
     </div>
     <!-- <img src="images/city.svg" alt="City outline" /> -->
-    <h4 class="sh-fade-in">At Seven Hills Technology, our approach is built on a foundation of technical expertise, but we know that the real value and understanding begins when you see the way a mobile app or technology solution actually works and can impact your business.
-Meet the team of experts at Seven Hills ready to help you accelerate to the next level.</h4>
+    <p class="sh-fade-in large-text">At Seven Hills Technology, our approach is built on a foundation of technical expertise, but we know that the real value and understanding begins when you see the way a mobile app or technology solution actually works and can impact your business.
+Meet the team of experts at Seven Hills ready to help you accelerate to the next level.</p>
 </section>
 <div class="sh-band-flair dark-bottom"></div>
 <section class="sh-white-band">
-    <h1>Advanced Solutions for Modern Businesses and Organizations</h1>
+    <h2>Advanced Solutions for Modern Businesses and Organizations</h2>
     <div>
         <p>You have the power to operate more efficiently, communicate more effectively, and save your team time and money.
 Here are some of our clients’ outcomes after partnering with Seven Hills Technology:</p>
         <ul>